Botanical Ingredient

 Did You Know

-Cleopatra reportedly used aloe vera gel as part of her daily beauty regimen, and Alexander the Great is said to have conquered the island of Socotra specifically to secure its aloe supply for treating his soldiers' wounds.
+Cleopatra reportedly used aloe vera gel as part of her daily beauty regimen, and Alexander the Great is said to have conquered the island of Socotra specifically to secure its aloe supply for his soldiers.

 Our Sourcing